Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

         },
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 9: The Peacemaker need in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 9: The Peacemaker need in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Nines need harmony, peace, and balance.
 They appreciate partners who are calm, patient, and who can help them find a sense of tranquility in their lives."